kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 I had to stop going to school because I couldn't communicate my goals properly to my parents.

-I thought that I did my best, but from my explanation, they concluded that the best thing to do is to stop sending me to school.
+I thought that I did my best, at the time, but from my explanation, they concluded that the best thing to do is to stop sending me to school.

 I got rejected for a call center job so many times.

 I got my first job because I was fortunate.

-My interviewer is interested in martial arts and gave me a spot because he is interested in me teaching him a few moves.
+My interviewer is interested in martial arts and gave me a shot at the job because he is interested in me teaching him a few martial arts moves.

 This was a sales job.